shyanta/minor-web-app-from-scratch/srv/w3-assignment-1-ajax/README.md

 - Country flags.
 - More detailed information about the countries.
 - Load all modules in one JS file and not the HTML file.
-- Make selectors in JS flexible for the user, most of them are hardcoded now
+- Make selectors in JS flexible for the user, most of them are hardcoded.

 ## Live demo
 - https://timoverkroost.github.io/minor-web-app-from-scratch/srv/w3-assignment-1-ajax/